 "Methods in the abstract: a) Please give some information on the cohort characteristics: age, sex, high risk of diabetes but no prevalent disease at baseline; b) incident diabetes cases (how were these handled? what about treated patients? - these should go in the main methods section); c) adjustment for time – I would prefer to state that time since baseline was used as the underlying time variable instead of adjusting for time"

 We have made as many of the requested changes to the methods as the reviewer suggested without going over the word limit.
 Incident diabetes cases are presented for descriptive purposes though were not included in any GEE analysis.
-We thank the reviewer for the suggestion regarding time adjustment and agree that using time since baseline is a better variable to adjust for in the GEE models; the time variable has been replaced in GEE models, though the change does not substantially impact the final results.
+We thank the reviewer for the suggestion regarding time adjustment and agree that using time since baseline is a better variable to adjust for in the GEE models; the time variable has been replaced in GEE models, though the change does not substantially impact the final results ( … location of changes in revised MS … ).

 "Results in the abstract: a major problem in my view with the interpretation of the results is that all characteristics are taken as confounders although a considerable proportion of time-varying covariates are taken after the NEFA measurements.
 Furthermore, it is not clear whether these measures are confounders, mediators or NEFAs are mediators of these variables.
 I think that unadjusted results are as interesting and require discussion as the fully adjusted and selected models.
 Regarding the abstract, I would show both the unadjusted and the fully adjusted results here."

-The specifics of the covariates are expanded upon in the methods section.
+The specifics of the covariates have been expanded upon in the methods section of the revised manuscript.
 We have included the unadjusted results in the main manuscript and have described it in the results and discussion sections, in addition to briefly describing them in the abstract (keeping within the word limit).
-An explanation of what each covariate is in regard to NEFA and the outcomes (e.g. mediator or confounder) has been added in the ESM Methods.
+An explanation of our interpretation of each covariate in regard to NEFA and the outcomes (e.g. mediator or confounder) has been added in the ESM Methods.

 "Conclusions in abstract: I have a different interpretation of the results, particularly because adjustment waist may be an over-adjustment."